-For more than eleven years our work has been exhibited throughout the Northeast and has earned numerous Awards including several Best in Show and First Place honors.
+For more than twelve years our work has been exhibited throughout the Northeast and has earned numerous Awards including several Best in Show and First Place honors.

 In 2016 the series IN THE MOMENT: AFTER THE PAINTED NUDES OF ANDERS ZORN had its first Solo Show at the Ridgefield Guild of Artists (Upstairs Gallery), Ridgefield, CT.

 In 2014 the series GODDESS OF THE HUNT: AFTER AUGUSTUS SAINT-GAUDENS’ DIANA was the Solo Show at the same venue in Ridgefield, CT.

 Dramatic Narrative in Paint and Photography

 Throughout the years as a professional Scenic Artist my job was to hone my skills to scenically depict the story at hand.
 Whether sitting through rehearsals, studying the Director of Photography setting up a shot, or seeing how the Lighting Designer shaped the space on stage, I absorbed each approach to telling the story.
 Amassing this invaluable information has been key in telling our stories in Dramatic Narrative.